-Size/age stratification for movement models will initially be attempted for three age groups: 1-4, 5-8 and 9+ years (this will be kept the same for the Western Atlantic and the Eastern Atlantic/Mediterranean, but should be re-evaluated for the East as future data become available).
+Size/age stratification for movement models has been implemented for three age groups: 1-4, 5-8 and 9+ years (this will be kept the same for the Western Atlantic and the Eastern Atlantic/Mediterranean, but should be reevaluated for the East as future data become available).

-Due to the relatively incomplete coverage (over stocks, quarters and spatial strata) of electronic tagging data to be able to explicitly inform individual movements to/from each strata, a parsimonious gravity modelling approach was used to estimate movement (e.g. MAST Taylor et al., 2011, Carruthers et al., 2010).
-For a movement matrix of dimension n{strata} x n{strata} , rather than estimating a parameter for each possible transition (which would result in $(n{strata}$ -1) x n{strata} parameters), the gravity model estimates only the attractivity g of each strata $(n{strata}$ -1 parameters) identically for all strata of departure.
+Due to the relatively incomplete coverage (over stocks, quarters and spatial strata) of electronic tagging data to be able to explicitly inform individual movements to/from each stratum, a parsimonious gravity modelling approach was used to estimate movement (e.g., MAST Taylor et al., 2011, Carruthers et al., 2011).
+For a movement matrix of dimension $n{strata}$ x $n{strata}$ , rather than estimating a parameter for each possible transition (which would result in $(n{strata}$ -1) x $n{strata}$ parameters), the gravity model estimates only the attractivity g of each stratum ( $n{strata}$ -1 parameters) identically for all strata of departure.
 Unmodified, this is simply a spatial distribution model, mixing all tagged fish in every time step and redistributing them by fractions over all strata.
 There is however evidence of stock viscosity, where fish remain in the same strata over several time steps.
 This is particularly the case for spawning strata in spawning seasons, for example.
-The gravity model incorporates a single additional parameter per movement matrix (resulting in n{strata} parameters per movement matrix) that is added to the positive diagonal (probability of staying in the same strata, i.e. when the 'from strata' k is the same as the 'to strata' r) to make fish more likely to stay in proportion to the attractivity of that strata:
+The gravity model incorporates a single additional parameter per movement matrix (resulting in $n{strata}$ parameters per movement matrix) that is added to the positive diagonal (probability of staying in the same stratum, i.e., when the 'from strata' k is the same as the 'to strata' r) to make fish more likely to stay in proportion to the attractivity of that stratum: